edcdavid/ptp-tools/README.md

 # Nvidia Bluefield 3 DPU

 ## Overview
 The bluefield 3 card (bf3) is a data processing unit (DPU) connecting to the host system via a PCI bus similarly to a NIC.
 The DPU has a programmable openvswitch hardware, a CPU and 32G of RAM.
-It can offload switching in hardware instead of using software openvswitch in openshift.
-It can also run full workload, including AI on its GPU.
+It can be used to offload switching in hardware instead of using software openvswitch in openshift.
+It can also run full workloads.
-The DPU can work in NIC or DPU mode, In NIC mode it is currently not supported to offload processing of PTP frames.
+The DPU can work in NIC or DPU mode, In NIC mode it currently does not support offloading of PTP frames processing.
 The main documentation link is at https://docs.nvidia.com/networking/dpu-doca/index.html#doca

 ![BF3 overview](doc/bluefield3.svg)

 ## Build a BF3 helper container image